gosang/gosang.github.io/content/posts/devops/kubernetes/configuring-resources-with-yaml-manifests-in-kubernetes.md

 ## Implementation

 YAML (YAML Ain't Markup Language) is a human-readable data serialization format.
 It allows users to express configurations concisely and in a format that is easy to understand.
-Let's delve into how YAML manifests are used to configure different Kubernetes resources.
+Let's look into how YAML manifests are used to configure different Kubernetes resources.

 # Configuring Basic Kubernetes Components with YAML Manifests